 In addition to our client-centered philosophy, you will experience the meaningful difference that working with a Certified Financial Planner™ professional can make in your financial life.

-Most people think all financial planners are “certified,” but this isn’t true.
-Anyone can call himself or herself a “financial planner” if properly licensed.
-Only those who have fulfilled the certification and renewal requirements of the CFP Board can display the CFP® certification marks.
+Most people think that all financial planners are “certified,” but this isn’t true.
+Anyone can call himself or herself a “financial planner.”
+Only those who have fulfilled the certification and renewal requirements of CFP Board can display the CFP® certification marks.

 When selecting a financial planner, you need to feel confident that the person you choose to help you plan for your future is competent and ethical.
-The CFP® certification provides that sense of confidence by allowing only those who meet the following requirements the right to use the CFP® certification marks.
+The CFP® certification only allows those who meet the following requirements the right to use the CFP® certification marks.